gem/oq-engine/doc/manual/oq-manual.rst

 #. ``Aggregate Asset Losses``: this file contains the aggregated
-   scenario loss statistics for the entire portfolio of assets defined in the exposuremodel.
+   scenario loss statistics for the entire portfolio of assets defined in the *Exposure Model*.
 The mean (``mean``) and standard deviation (``stddev``) of the total loss for the portfolio of assets are listed in this file.

 #. ``Average Asset Losses``: this file contains mean (``mean``) and
-   associated standard deviation (``stddev``) of the scenario loss for all assets at each of the unique locations in the exposuremodel.
+   associated standard deviation (``stddev``) of the scenario loss for all assets at each of the unique locations in the *Exposure Model*.

 #. ``Aggregate Event Losses``: this file contains the total loss for the
-   portfolio of assets defined in the exposuremodel for each realization of the scenario generated in the Monte Carlo simulation process.
+   portfolio of assets defined in the *Exposure Model* for each realization of the scenario generated in the Monte Carlo simulation process.

 In addition, if the OpenQuake-QGIS  plugin is used for